ktubbs24/islam-islies-hugo-site/content/Getting Started/_index.md

 ---
-title: Home
+title: Getting Started
 type: docs
 prev: /
-next: /Home/About
+next: /Getting Started/About
 sidebar:
   open: true
 weight:
-  - "10"
+  - "20"
 ---

 Pages can be organized into folders.